DJCarstens/GrandPlan/README.md

   git checkout dev
 ```

-Create a new feature branch:
+Create a new feature branch.
+Name what the branch is for (feature/defect/etc.), name the ticket number (GG-123), and finally give a descriptive name in lowercase and seperated by hyphens:

 ```
-  git checkout -b my-fancy-feature
+  git checkout -b feature/GG-123-my-fancy-feature
 ```

 Write all of your code in this branch, and once you're done, merge the dev